 - Pin the Feathers on the Turkey: This activity is similar to “Pin the Tail on the Donkey.”
 Cut out a large turkey to hang on the wall.
 Then, let students take turns pinning the tail feathers while blindfolded.

-- Scavenger Hunt: Hide Thanksgiving items around the classroom (use this Thanksgiving-themed Write the Room activity – free in the Resource Library) or the school (this would be a great recess activity!).
+- Scavenger Hunt: Hide Thanksgiving items around the classroom (use a Thanksgiving-themed Write the Room activity or the school (this would be a great recess activity!).
 Then everyone can go on the scavenger hunt together to find those items.

 - “I am thankful for…”: When everyone sits down for the meal, invite students and parents to share what they are thankful for.
 This is a great time for students to share why they are thankful for their parents, and parents can reciprocate and share why they are thankful (and proud of) their child!